Income taxes in Russia are levied at a variable rate depending on earned income and residency status. This guide explains everything you need to know.

 Only a few types of income are exempt from personal income taxes in Russia.
 Such exemptions apply to the following types of income:

-- Income from the sale of Russian property held for more than three or five years (depending on how the property was acquired);
+- Income from the sale of Russian property held for more than five years

 Earnings subject to income tax in Russia